Virtualization Getting Started Guide

 - Emulated watchdog devices

-Both watchdog devices are supported on 32-bit and 64-bit AMD and Intel architectures for guest operating systems Red Hat Enterprise Linux 6.2 and above.
+Both watchdog devices are supported in the 32-bit AMD and Intel architecture and AMD64 and Intel 64 architectures for guest operating systems Red Hat Enterprise Linux 6.2 and above.

 i6300esb, an emulated Intel 6300 ESB PCI watchdog device.
 It is supported in guest operating system Red Hat Enterprise Linux versions 6.0 and above, and is the recommended device to use.